docker-library/docs/gcc/README.md

     docker build -t my-gcc-app .
     docker run -it --rm --name my-running-app my-gcc-app ./myapp

-## Compile your app inside the docker
+## Compile your app inside the docker container.

 It is not always appropriate to run your app inside a container.
 In instances where you only want to compile inside the docker instance, you can do something along the lines of the following.